dalerog/GuitarStrap/v001/README.md

  * Trim the extra cord: If you don't like how it looks with the extra chord flopping around, you can always trim it off.
  * Knotting together: You can knot the cords together intead of just using an overhand knot at the end of each chord.
 You might think this looks better.

+This picture shows the two different style of cord locks.

 **This project is covered by the CERN Open Hardware Licence Version 2 - Strongly Reciprocal.**